We hosted the latest edition of our TenantTalks in-person events on June 1st, 2022, supplying insights on Designing the Workplace of Today.

 “In order to support an easier transition to working remotely we give our employees a supplement and a good discount at Best Buy.
 We really encourage our employees to leverage their employee discount and trick out their setup.”

 Adding onto this, Keri brings up an unexpected change that arose was their IT inventory.
 She tells us that at the start of the pandemic, everyone took their stuff home and then during that time, we decided to move to hybrid.
 Furthermore, to smooth that experience and make it easier for people to come back and forth, we went to every desk and figured out what was missing so they could leave the stuff they brought home at home.
 After, we made a standard package at every desk so people could book wherever they wanted.

 Arnaud talks about how at Clearly, they try to do an in-person event for all employees once a month.
 He explains that before, they always had a company town hall where they would give updates on the company’s performance once a week.
 However, now it is a mix of in-person and remote meetings.
 Furthermore, they encourage managers to have in-person team meetings once a month.
-Lastly, Clearly is very invested with community outreach.
-Therefore, they also have two community events a month in-person.
+Lastly, Clearly is very invested in community outreach.
+Therefore, they also have two community events a month in person.

-Q8 Are there any metrics or KPIs that you are watching or reporting on to measure the success of this new way of working?
+Q8 Are there any metrics or KPIs you are watching or reporting on to measure the success of this new way of working?

 To begin, Carol states that Best Buy will go back in the fall with another detailed survey to get feedback from their employees on specific things.
 So that they can weigh what works, what does not and what they value the most.